-Responsive Modifications (5 pts.
-Possible) for Inquiry or STEM Lesson: Your team should conduct the investigation or lesson that you will be doing with students.
+Your team will participate in a teaching rehearsal in class on the investigation or lesson that you will be doing for STEM Night.
 As you are doing this think about what you are learning, how the investigation will work with your students, and modifications that should be made.
 After you have completed the investigation/lesson, reflect on the results, any changes that might be helpful, and what you learned as a result of the experience.
+You will receive points (5 total) for the rehearsal as well as your written modifications (as indicted in your original Google doc) (5 points).
+You will also provide and receive feedback from your peers during this rehearsal.

-This modification assignment requires you to revise your science inquiry lesson or STEM in light of the feedback you received.
-Students will be required to hand in: (1) a copy of the original lesson that was submitted for grading (Inquiry and STEM) (2) the modified lesson with modifications highlighted and bolded for ease in viewing, and (3) a 1-2 page overview of the modifications you are planning in order to effectively teach the lesson.
+This modification assignment requires you to revise your science inquiry lesson or STEM lesson in light of the feedback you received during the in-class rehearsals and your own reflection on the rehearsal.
+Students will be required to hand in: (1) a copy of the original lesson that was submitted for grading, (2) the modified lesson with modifications highlighted and bolded for ease in viewing, and (3) a 1-2 page overview of the modifications you are planning in order to effectively teach the lesson, (4) the link to the Google Doc on which modifications are made (if made as a different document than the first lesson plan).

-- 1. Lesson modifications: original and modified lesson (2 pts.) - 2.
+1. Lesson modifications: original and modified lesson (2 points)

 Report on overview of modifications: Describe the results of the investigation/lesson: (1) What happened?
 What were the results?
 (2) What didn't go as expected?
 (3) What did you learn?
 (4) What changes do you envision for doing this with students?
 (5) Other reflections?
-(2 pts) - 3.
-Assignment is thorough, well-written, and free of grammatical and spelling errors.
-APA references as appropriate (e.g., lesson or other information) (1 pt.)
+(2 points) Assignment is thorough, well-written, and free of grammatical and spelling errors.
+APA references as appropriate (e.g., lesson or other information) (1 point)

-\The Inquiry Lesson, STEM Lesson, and Modifications may be completed as a team assignment (with your teaching partner(s)) or individually.
+The Inquiry Lesson, STEM Lesson, and Modifications may be completed as a team assignment (with your teaching partner(s)) or individually.
 If completed collaboratively with your teaching partner, it is expected that you will work together on all components.
 Therefore, you will bear responsibility for all components of the assignment as well.